 - HF should only be used in a designated fume hood and the fume hood should be identified by posting a HF Designated Area sign.

 - First Aid - A HF first aid kit must be available that includes 2.5% calcium gluconate gel.
-The Calcium gluconate gel can be obtained at the Gannett Health Services dispensary with a department charge number and should be replaced with new stock annually.
+The Calcium gluconate gel can be obtained at the Cornell Health dispensary with a department charge number and should be replaced with new stock annually.
 The Hydrofluoric Acid First Aid sign should be posted in a prominent place where the Calcium gluconate gel is located.

 - Spill Kits - An HF spill kit must be available with calcium compounds such as Calcium carbonate, Calcium sulfate or Calcium hydroxide.
 Sodium bicarbonate should never be used since it does not bind the fluoride ion and can generate toxic aerosols.

-- Has read the MSDS for HF
+- Has read the SDS for HF

 - Has read the HF Use SOP developed by the lab